lukka/run-vcpkg/README.md

       # Or pin to a specific CMake version:
       # lukka/get-cmake@v3.21.2

-      # Restore from cache the previously built ports.
-If a "cache miss" occurs,
+      # Run vcpkg leveraging its own binary caching integration with GitHub Action
-      # then vcpkg is bootstrapped.
-Since a the vcpkg.json is being used later on
+      # cache.
+Since vcpkg.json is being used later on to install the packages
-      # to install the packages when `run-cmake` runs, no packages are installed at
+      # when `run-cmake` runs, no packages are installed at this time.
-      # this time.
-      - name: Restore artifacts, or setup vcpkg (do not install any package)
+      - name: Setup vcpkg (it does not install any package yet)
-        uses: lukka/run-vcpkg@v10
+        uses: lukka/run-vcpkg@v11
         #with:
           # This is the default location of the directory containing vcpkg sources.
           # Change it to the right location if needed.
           # vcpkgDirectory: '${{ github.workspace }}/vcpkg'

           # If not using a submodule for vcpkg sources, this specifies which commit
           # id must be checkout from a Git repo.
-It must not set if using a submodule
+It must not be set if using a
-          # for vcpkg.
+          # submodule for vcpkg.
           # vcpkgGitCommitId: '${{ matrix.vcpkgCommitId }}'

-          # This is the glob expression used to locate the vcpkg.json and add its
+          # This is the glob expression used to locate the vcpkg.json.
-          # hash to the cache key.
-Change it to match a single manifest file you want
+          # Change it to match a single manifest file you want to use.
-          # to use.
           # Note: do not use `${{ github.context }}` to compose the value as it
           # contains backslashes that would be misinterpreted.
 Instead
           # compose a value relative to the root of the repository using
           # `**/path/from/root/of/repo/to/vcpkg.json` to match the desired `vcpkg.json`.
           # vcpkgJsonGlob: '**/vcpkg.json'

-          # This is needed to run `vcpkg install` command (after vcpkg is built) in
+          # This is only needed if running `vcpkg install` is needed at this step.
-          # the directory where vcpkg.json has been located.
-Default is false,
-          # It is highly suggested to let `run-cmake` to run vcpkg (i.e. `false`)
+          # Instead it is highly suggested to let `run-cmake` to run vcpkg later on
-          # (i.e. let CMake run `vcpkg install`) using the vcpkg.cmake toolchain.
+          # using the vcpkg.cmake toolchain.
+The default is `false`.
           # runVcpkgInstall: true

-     # The following `run` step is useful to prevent storing partial cache in the GH cache
-     # service.
-     # This is useful when vcpkg is not run at `run-vcpkg`'s runtime, but later when CMake
-     # is running, e.g. at `run-cmake` runtime.
-     # Driving the environment variable `RUNVCPKG_NO_CACHE`, at the end of the workflow the
-     # `run-vcpkg` post step is instructed to not save anything when the workflow has been
-     # cancelled or it has failed.
-     #- run: |
-     #    echo "RUNVCPKG_NO_CACHE=1" >> $GITHUB_ENV
-     #  if: ${{ failure() || cancelled() }}
-     #  shell: bash

-      - name: Run CMake consuming CMakePreset.json and vcpkg.json by mean of vcpkg.
+      - name: Run CMake consuming CMakePreset.json and run vcpkg to build dependencies
         uses: lukka/run-cmake@v10
         with:
           # This is the default path to the CMakeLists.txt along side the